 Housing costs in Kings Beach are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Kings Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kings Beach is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Kings Beach who work in maintenance occupations (26.54%), office and administrative support (12.36%), and management occupations (12.30%).
+Overall, Kings Beach is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Kings Beach who work in maintenance occupations (17.11%), sales jobs (16.29%), and management occupations (14.40%).

-The overall education level of Kings Beach is somewhat higher than in the average US city of 21.84%: 26.35% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Kings Beach citizens is substantially higher than the typical US community, as 30.83% of adults in Kings Beach have at least a bachelor's degree.

-The per capita income in Kings Beach in 2022 was $29,941, which is lower middle income relative to California, and middle income relative to the rest of the US.
-This equates to an annual income of $119,764 for a family of four.
+The per capita income in Kings Beach in 2022 was $40,232, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $160,928 for a family of four.
 However, Kings Beach contains both very wealthy and poor people as well.

 Kings Beach is an extremely ethnically-diverse town.
 The people who call Kings Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Kings Beach, accounting for 52.57% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Kings Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Kings Beach include English, Italian, Austrian, Norwegian, and German.
+People of Hispanic or Latino origin are the most prevalent group in Kings Beach, accounting for 55.63% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Kings Beach residents report their race to be White.
+Important ancestries of people in Kings Beach include English, German, Irish, Italian, and European.

 The most common language spoken in Kings Beach is English.
 Other important languages spoken here include Spanish and Italian.